oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Now we've seen that the services are behaving as expected let's start up the load generator

+  14. Open a new window using tour OCI account and start a cloud shell

+  15. In the **new** OCI Cloud shell go to the script directory

+  - `cd $HOME/helidon-kubernetes/service-mesh`

-- In the OCI Cloud shell type (remember to replace `<external IP>` with the IP address of your ingress service
+  16. Start the load generator - (remember to replace `<external IP>` with the IP address of your ingress service

-  - `bash generate-service-mesh-load.sh <external IP> 1 > /dev/null &`
+  - `bash generate-service-mesh-load.sh <external IP> 1 &`

  ```
- [1] 679
+ Iteration 1
+ Iteration 2
+ ....
  ```

-This will display the job and process id (these may vary in your case) then return to the command prompt immediately, but it will continue generating the load making a request roughly every second.
+This will continue generating the load making a request roughly every second.

 Note, the OCI Cloud Shell session will terminate (and thus kill off the load generator) after 20 minutes of inactivity.
 If this happens you will see the throughput figures for your namespace and services in the Linkerd and Grafana UI's drop to zero and potentially even disappear if they fall outside the time ranges displayed.
+Just re-open the OCI Cloud chell and start the load generator again.

 We can use the Linkerd web UI to see how the traffic is working

-- In your laptop web browser go to `https://<external IP>`
+  17. In your laptop web browser go to `https://<external IP>`

 If needed accept that it's a self signed certificate and login as `admin` with password you set when installing linkerd